Coluding/DeepLearningCollection/src/computer_vision/object_detection/center_point_detection/README.md

 Explore my models and documentation to see how Center Point Detection can be applied to your projects.
 Whether you're enhancing existing applications or embarking on new challenges, my approach provides a fresh perspective on object detection.

-Join us in advancing the field of object detection by focusing on the core of what matters: the precise location and identification of objects in any given image.